 FHFA economists and policy experts provide reliable research and policy analysis about critical topics impacting the nation’s housing finance sector.
 Meet the experts...

 FOR FURTHER INFORMATION CONTACT: Ted Wartell, Manager, Housing & Community Investment, Division of Housing Mission and Goals, at (202) 649-3157.
 This is not a toll-free number.
 The mailing address is: Federal Housing Finance Agency, 400 Seventh Street SW, Washington, DC 20219.
-The telephone number for the Telecommunications Device for the Deaf is (800) 877-8339.
+If you are deaf, hard of hearing, or have a speech disability, please dial 7-1-1 to access telecommunications relay services.
+Additionally, the TDD 1-(800) number referenced in Rulemaking documents attached to this page is obsolete and the 7-1-1 number should be used.

 There are currently no related dockets for the selected rule.